3) Inerrancy as a battle front

 “I work from a particular Christian commitment that makes me generally sympathetic to what Fuller Seminary has been trying to do since its inception.
 At the same time, I have also tried to step aside from my sympathies.
 I think the primary justification for having historians these days is that they can provide critical perspectives, especially on traditions that they take seriously.
 Partisanship, then, although to some degree inevitable, is to be suppressed for the purposes of such historical understanding” (xxi).

 I am grateful for Marsden’s superb historical work, and I appreciate the attempt at fairness and openness, but I disagree with the idea that partisanship and sound historical narration are at odds.
 It seems to me implicit in a Christian worldview that good and evil are real categories across the plain of human history, and that faithful historical narration is wholly consistent with loyalty to the good and opposition to the bad.
 Yes, there are ambiguities in distinguishing between good and evil, as he says in the next paragraph, and simplistic interpretations in which the “good guys” have no bad and the “bad guys” have no good are to be rejected.
-Nevertheless, I am not convinced that the moral ambiguities of history require us to step outside our loyalties: they might make us more cautious in where we assign that loyalty, but they should not make us suppress that loyalty.
-Nor do I think Marsden’s interpretation of FTS’ history, in a more general sense of the term, any less partisan: to step outside of an interpretative standpoint of loyalty to a particular cause is not to step into objectivity, but into loyalty to some other interpretative standpoint.
+Nevertheless, I am not convinced that the moral ambiguities of history require us to step outside our loyalties: they might make us more cautious in where we assign that loyalty, but this is not the same as making us suppress that loyalty.
+I wonder if Marsden’s interpretation of FTS’ history is, in a more general sense of the term, still somewhat partisan: for to step outside of an interpretative standpoint of loyalty to a particular cause is not to step into objectivity, but into loyalty to some other interpretative standpoint.

-I do not think that every change at FTS over the years has been a negative one.
+Certainly FTS has experienced many positive developments over the years.
 As examples, I would see its racial diversification, its loss of an exclusively premillennial eschatology, and its movement away from the complete prohibition of alcohol all as positive developments.
-But the general drift at FTS, from my vantage point, has been away from the hard edges of the gospel, away from the distinctiveness of the church from the culture, away from the courageous affirmation of the offensive aspects of biblical truth, away even from academic rigor in classical theology (cf. the M.Div. curriculum in the 1950’s to today – note the differences in Bible and biblical languages!).
+But I do have concerns about the overall drift of the institution.
 My concluding question is why does this so often happen at evangelical academic institutions?
 What is the cause of this inexorable tendency, repeated in countless examples throughout the 20th century?
-And related: how do establish evangelical academic institutions in such a way as to safeguard against both fundamentalist close-mindedness and the drift toward liberalism and doctrinal laxity?
+And related: how do establish evangelical academic institutions in such a way as to safeguard against both fundamentalist close-mindedness and the drift toward liberalism?
 How do we not only steer the ship between the Scylla of fundamentalist defensiveness and the Charybdis of liberal openness, but also set up the next generation to continue in this track?
 More on this on #7….